Modo-App/flutter-theme-generator/README.md

 To generate theme you have to create a `[name].theme` file somewhere in your `/lib` folder.
 This file contains JSON text which will be converted to a dart file.

-It should something like this:
+It should look something like this:

 ```yaml
 {